What Ingredients are in Fertilizers?

-The three prime nutrients are on most fertilizer bags in the order Nitrogen, Phosphorus and Potassium or NPK.
-Each number will tell you how much of each chemical the package contains.
+Most fertilizer bags list the three prime nutrients: Nitrogen, Phosphorus and Potassium, or NPK, and will provide information on how much of each chemical the package contains.
 A balanced fertilizer will have all three numbers the same.
-In general the nitrogen is needed for formation of chlorophyll and is associated with green growth such as in lawns and leaves; phosphorus is needed for cell division and encourages strong root development and potassium is good from fruit set and overall vigor.
+In general, the nitrogen in fertilizers is needed for the formation of chlorophyll and is associated with green growth such as in lawns and leaves; phosphorus is needed for cell division and encourages strong root development and potassium is good from fruit set and overall vigor.
 Most soils contain sufficient phosphorus and potassium to support most plants, but particularly in an intensive vegetable garden, you will need to add some for maximum production.
 Note that phosphorus is banned in some states so check the site before you make your final decision.

 Synthetic fertilizers use urea for the major nitrogen source and other chemical compounds.
-Organic sources for nutrients include dried blood or blood meal for nitrogen; bone meal for phosphorus and wood ashes are good source of potassium.
+Organic fertilizers use natural sources for their nutrients including dried blood or blood meal for nitrogen; bone meal for phosphorus and wood ashes which are a good source of potassium.
 While synethetic fertilizers provide quick nutrient for plants through mineral salts, organic fertilizers are better at maintaining the quality of the soil over time by using natural ingredients that do not acidify the soil.

 Balanced fertilizers contain a mix of the main three elements but also include many of the secondary nutrients that are just as necessary for good growth, but are only needed in very small amounts.
 Mixing several different natural products together is one way to get this overall well balanced fertilizer.